 November 2017 Update: We have updated our tire review with a couple favorites from recent months.
 The Maxxis Minion DHR II is an excellent rear tire for those looking for braking performance or regularly ride in wet conditions.
 The Schwalbe Nobby Nic 2.6 is a fantastic wide option for short-travel travel bikes.

 Requires good technique

-There's something about seeing the Maxxis printed in bright yellow (on the sidewall of a tire) that makes an entire bike look higher quality.
-The easiest and most likely cheapest way to get the most performance from your bike is by putting a quality tire on it; the Maxxis Minion DHF would be our recommendation the majority of the time.
-From seasoned enduro pro bros, to those just looking for a more aggressive tire for their enduro or trail bike, the Minion is a workhorse.
+The Maxxis Minion DHF is our recommendation for a burly and aggressive front end.
+The DHF is a workhorse everyone can appreciate.
+Enduro racers to weekend warriors, this beefy tire instills high levels of confidence.
 We might even go as far as saying that this tire has potential to take an intermediate rider to the next level.
 This tire is happiest when leaned into a turn aggressively.
 Timid riders may be hesitant, but we guarantee once they experience the sensation of this tire locking into a turn for the first time, they'll be scouring YouTube for "proper cornering technique" clips.
 A sturdy casing and great mix of tread compounds provided great sidewall support and exceptional grip at pressures as low as 20 psi, depending on terrain.
 A nice square profile, squared off edges, side knobs, and sidewalls all contribute to the overall quality of this award winner.
 After more than 120 miles on all sorts of terrain, the tread still looks fresh.
 The DHF might feel a bit overkill on super buff and hardpack dirt, but that's not the arena this beast was designed to fight in.

 Best Overall Rear Tire